nick-prater/newstead-pre-school/content/policies/managing_behaviours.md

 * The member of staff will ask the child to sit for a given time (e.g. half, 1, 2, 3 or 5 minutes) and place a sand timer in front of the child as a visual aid for the child to remain seated.

-* The child will not be left unsupervised, however staff will not usually sit or stay next to the child as to do so would be rewarding their unwanted behaviour with one-to-one attention.
+* The child will not be left unsupervised.
+If appropriate the member of staff will sit somewhere quiet with the child for 5 minutes to help change the focus and calm the situation.
+The member of staff can use this time to help the child reflect on what has happened.

 ## Children under three years ##